openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 13: Minimum Level

 Minimum Dimmer Level
-The Minimum Light Level of the dimmer.
+<p&gtThe Minimum Light Level of the dimmer.
 This should be adjusted so the controlled Light is still ON and stable.
-Remember that LED type lights may work if dimmed down to a low value, but may not start if the light is turned OFF and ON again.
+Remember that LED type lights may work if dimmed down to a low value, but may not start if the light is turned OFF and ON again.</p&gt
 Values in the range 1 to 99 may be set.

 The manufacturer defined default value is ```15```.